facebookarchive/mysql-5.1/support-files/MacOSX/ReadMe.txt

    You can close the System Preferences... once you have completed your settings.

-2.7.4.
-Using MySQL on Mac OS X Server
+2.5.5.
+Using the Bundled MySQL on Mac OS X Server

    If you are running Mac OS X Server, a version of MySQL should already be installed.
 The following table shows the versions of MySQL that ship with Mac OS X Server versions.

-   Mac OS X Server Version MySQL Version
+   Table 2.15.
+MySQL Versions Pre-installed with Mac OS X Server Mac OS X Server Version MySQL Version
    10.2-10.2.2             3.23.51
    10.2.3-10.2.6           3.23.53